Mrs. Clinton Walker House

 Mrs. Clinton Walker House, also known as Cabin on the Rocks, is located on Carmel Point, near Carmel-by-the-Sea, California.
-It has the appearance of a ship with a bow cutting through the waves.
 The house was designed by Frank Lloyd Wright in 1948 and completed in 1952 for Mrs. Clinton "Della" Walker of Pebble Beach.
-It was listed on the National Register of Historic Places in 1977.
+It was listed on the National Register of Historic Places on November 17, 1977.

-Design of Mrs. Clinton Walker House
+History

+In 1918, Willis J. Walker and his wife purchased 216 acre of land in Carmel, which included this lot on the ocean.
+In the 1940s her sister deeded the lot to Della Walker with the condition that she find a noted architect to design a house.
+Della reached out to Frank Lloyd Wright and told him she wanted a house “as durable as the rocks and as transparent as the waves."

+Description

-The house, an example of Wright's organic architecture, is built on granite boulders, uses the local Carmel-stone, and has a roof the color of the sea that is shaped to resemble the bow of a ship.
+The house, an example of Wright's organic architecture, is built on a mass of granite boulders, uses the local Carmel-stone, and has a roof the color of the sea that is shaped to resemble a ship.
 It is the only Frank Lloyd Wright house that overlooks the ocean.
-Della Walker told Wright she wanted a house “as durable as the rocks and as transparent as the waves."
-The house has a view of the Carmel Bay and Pebble Beach.